DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-08-03-Semaphore-in-java-multithreading.md

 }
 ```

 When we create a semaphore in Java, we have to fix the number of permits on which the semaphore is built.
-Then there is an acquire method, a release method to acquire a permit and be allowed in a guarded block of code and to release this permit.
+Then there is an **acquire()** method to acquire a permit and be allowed in a guarded block of code and a **release()** method to release this permit.

 A semaphore built in the normal way, and the default way, is non-fair.
 It means that if there are threads waiting for permits, they will be accepted randomly in the guarded block of code.
-This acquire() method, is blocking until a permit is available.
+This **acquire()** method, is blocking until a permit is available.
 So, in our example, at most 5 threads can execute the guarded block of code at the same time.

 A Semaphore can be made fair.
-If we pass the true Boolean as the second parameter of the construction of this object, each will create a fair semaphore.
+If we pass the **true** Boolean as the second parameter of the construction of this object, each will create a fair semaphore.
 The **acquire()** method can ask for more than one permit at a time.
 Then the **release()** method must release them all.

 ```java
 Semaphore semaphore = new Semaphore(5, true);      // fair